HOW DO ART COMMISSIONS WORK?

 It is super easy to head to HomeSense and pick up a pretty piece of art for $50.
 There is nothing wrong with buying mass produced art.
-I have HomeSense art, thrift store art, gifted art, found art... who doesn't??
-But sometimes there is that big empty wall that you just can't find the *right* piece in the right colour palette or you can't find the size for that awkward spot above the stairs or you want to bring the outside inside but can't quite figure out how to do it.
+I have HomeSense art, thrift store art, gifted art, found art... who doesn't?
+But sometimes you have a big empty wall and you can't find the *right* piece in the right colour palette for it.
+Or you can't find the right size for that awkward spot above the stairs or you want to fill your storefront or office space with beautiful art by local artists.
 And sometimes you really want a piece of art that represents something special to you.
 Whether it's a wedding, a family vacation or that beach where you got engaged... a custom piece of art can make it happen.
-That is the time that you reach out to your favourite artist and say hey, can you create the art of my dreams for me?
+That's when you reach out to your favourite artist and say hey, can you create the art of my dreams for me?

-You'll absolutely be able to find an artist to create something for you within a wide range of budgets.
-From small sketches to large scale paintings, textile art, diptychs or triptychs to murals even.
-There is bound to be the perfect artist match out there for you.
-That being said, custom artwork is, generally speaking, not exactly cheap.
-People can be surprised at quotes for art commissions and hey, if it's not in your budget that's totally ok!
-I would love to shed a little bit of light onto what goes into art that is created just for you.
+You'll be able to find an artist to create something for you within a wide range of budgets.
+From small sketches to large scale paintings, textile art, triptychs or murals, there is bound to be the perfect artist match out there for you.
+People can be surprised at quotes for art commissions and I would love to shed a little bit of light onto what goes into them.
 Of course, other artists likely do things a bit differently but this is how it goes for me.

 This is generally how it goes:

 First there is the initial email or inquiry, and details are exchanged.
 Then we move on to writing up and signing a contract and then perhaps some back and forth about more details or changes and then the deposit is paid.
-Then there is the design/sketch phase which includes drawing, colouring, choosing a palette of yarn, photographing it, emailing back and forth and making adjustments.
+Then there is the design/sketch phase which includes drawing, colouring, choosing a palette of yarn, photographing it (and trying to get the colours to look right!), emailing back and forth and making adjustments.
 I order and pick up a canvas if it is a custom size and also make sure I have enough bubble wrap, boxes and tape for when it's time to ship.
 All of this is hours of work in itself.

 Then, the creating phase.
 For me, this can be anywhere from 20 - 60+ hours of work.
 I start with drawing out a cartoon (which is a full size sketch of the design that hangs behind my loom so I can follow my design as I weave).
 I usually draw the cartoon right onto the canvas that your art is mounted to so... surprise there's art under the art!
 Then comes warping my loom and making sure each warp string is exactly where it needs to be and making sure the tension is right.
 Then I go through my yarn stash and choose all the colours I need, buy or order colours I don't have, wind skeins of yarn... and this is all before I've even put yarn to loom!